shyrwinsia/dcydr/README.md

 ### No more indecision

-Dcydr helps victims of paralysis analysis by picking a random choice from a list that you can customize.
+Dcydr helps you, a victim of analysis paralysis pick a random choice from a list that you can customize.
 You may add as many choices as you like for each list and choose icons to match it.

 ![Screen 2](img/screen2.png)